seleneledain/forest_drought_forecasting/README.md

 ## 1. Data Downloading and Dataset creation

 Make sure that you have gone through step 2.
-Feature Engineering and that your local feature are ready to be added to the dataset!
+Feature Engineering and that your local features are ready to be added to the dataset!

 ### 1.1 Create datasets from minicubes